democracy-how/democracy-how/README.md

 ### There are several parts of modern democracy

-Freedoms, Rights, Obligations, Duties, Responsabilities
+Freedoms, Rights, Obligations, Duties, Responsibilities

 - Freedom of business, enterprenuarship, open any business you want, ability to switch jobs, choose a profession.
 Such freedoms are important to be able to have productive economy and ability to live a prosperous life as an individual in a democratic society.
 - The right for ownership: the ability to declare that certain house or business is yours.
 So that you don't have to share your possessions with others.
 That in turn implies protection from theft.